Local and Regional Resources

 WNC Healthy Impact is a partnership between hospitals and health departments in western North Carolina to improve community health.
 Watch these videos about initiatives in our region that highlight access to healthy foods, open spaces for physical activity, transportation options and tobacco-free communities.

-The national websites below are comprehensive starting points for both the public and the health care professional.
+The websites below are starting points for both the public and the health care professional.
 Please note that the Department of Public Health does not necessarily endorse the information or advertising associated with these websites.
 Please contact your health care provider before using any health information obtained from the Internet.

 Find information on hundreds of diseases, conditions, drugs and wellness issues.
 Other tools include medical dictionaries and current health news.
 Very reliable for drug information.
 (Spanish)